- The Google Pixel 7 was released in October of 2022.

 The rear camera bar on both phones is likely to change from glass to metal.
 And both devices will feature a sim card slot on the left side, power and volume keys on the right, and a USB-C connector at the bottommost.

-Google confirmed that Pixel 7 smartphones will arrive in three different colors.
+Google confirmed that Pixel 7 smartphones would arrive in three different colors.
 The Pixel 7 will boast Obsidian, Lemongrass, and Snow shades, while the Pixel 7 Pro will come in Obsidian, Snow, and Hazel hues.

 Second Generation Google Tensor Chipset

-Google confirmed that the Pixel 7 smartphones will use the 2nd generation Tensor Chipset.
+Google confirmed that the Pixel 7 smartphones would use the 2nd generation Tensor Chipset.
 This is an upgrade from the first-generation Tensor chip used in the Pixel 6 series.
 Google didn’t go into much detail on what to expect from the upgrade, but they promised better performance.
 So, we anticipate advanced capabilities that come with chipset upgrades.

 The Pixel 6 and Pixel 6 Pro are the best phones Google has ever made.
 But the series has a few shortcomings that, if addressed, may take Pixel 7 models a step forward.
 Here are some improvements consumers wish would be considered in the Pixel 7 series.